 - Blue lights

-Only emergency vehicles can display blue lights so it is an offence if your vehicle has any LED or neon under-vehicle lighting system or lights on windscreen, washer jets or number plates emitting a blue light.
+Only emergency vehicles can display blue flashing lights, it is an offence if your vehicle has any blue flashing LED or neon under-vehicle lighting system or lights on windscreen, washer jets or number plates emitting a blue flashing light.
 The motorist could receive a £50 Fixed Penalty Notice and or be reported to court.

 - Fog lights